guspan-tanadi/larswander.combylwander/content/writing/centering-and-scaling.md

 </svg>

-And sometimes, trying to fit your work into a unit square is impossible, because the underlying generative system is chaotic and unpredicatble.
+And sometimes, trying to fit your work into a unit square is impossible, because the underlying generative system is chaotic and unpredictable.
 The below code and approach solves all these problems for 2D generative artwork.

 ## High-level idea